Siege of Geertruidenberg (1351–1352): Position of the defenders (Hooks)

 All that remained of the Hook party in Holland after the July 1351 Battle of Zwartewaal were some castles that the party occupied.
 For the isolated Brederode Castle, Groot Poelgeest, and Oud Haerlem Castle the situation looked hopeless.
 Vreeland castle on the border with Utrecht was in a better position, but Geertruidenberg Castle probably had the best chance to hold out.

 One of the reasons why Geertruidenberg Castle was so strong, was that it was probably very difficult to cut its supply routes.
 The Hook Strijen Castle was less than 5 km to the south over a good road.
 Whether Strijen Castle was a Brabant or a Holland castle was debatable, but its owner Willem van Duvenvoorde was a mighty member of the Hook party.
 A simple blockade with a few forces would be dangerous, because these could be surprised by a raiding party from Strijen Castle.
 This is proven by the delay between Geertruidenberg switching to the Cod side on 15 June 1351, and the start of the blockade or siege.
-This was at least three and a half months later, perhap even more than half a year later.
+This was at least three and a half months later, perhaps even more than half a year later.

 A second reason for the strength of Geertruidenberg, was that Willem van Duvenvoorde was a very important leader of the Hook party.
 He was probably its most important leader after Margaret.
 Van Duvenvoorde was very wealthy and would have used his riches to invest in the defense of Geertruidenberg Castle, and with it Strijen Castle.

 A third reason why Geertruidenberg Castle was so strong remained obscure until very recently.
 In the 16th century, the castle was completely demolished and disappeared out of view.
 With the scant descriptions and probably unreliable images that survived, historians assumed that Geertruidenberg Castle was a typical medieval square castle with square towers, much like Medemblik Castle or Muiden Castle.
 The archaeological excavation of the castle in 2001 indeed found a straight wall of at least 32 m long.
 In 2006 it was followed by an investigation with ground penetrating radar.
 This indicated that the main castle measured about 50 by 50 m.
 I.e. Geertruidenberg Castle was about twice the size of the average square castle in Holland.

 The defenders were led by Philips I, Lord of Polanen, a younger brother of John II, Lord of Polanen, the lord of Geertruidenberg and castellan of the castle.
 John II got these fiefs from his father John I, Lord of Polanen, who in turn got them from his half brother of Willem van Duvenvoorde.